FutureProofHomes/Documentation/docs/satellite1-squircle-enclosures.md

   <figcaption>Cross-section of the Squircle Enclosure</figcaption>
 </figure>

-You can inpect individual .STEP and .STL files in the [Satellite1-Enclosures](https://github.com/FutureProofHomes/Satellite1-Enclosures/tree/main/DIY%20Enclosures/Squircle%20Enclosures/Geometry%20Files) repository.
+You can inspect individual .STEP and .STL files in the [Satellite1-Enclosures](https://github.com/FutureProofHomes/Satellite1-Enclosures/tree/main/DIY%20Enclosures/Squircle%20Enclosures/Geometry%20Files) repository.
 We cannot release CAD project files due to commercial licensing restrictions.

 ## Choose a Speaker and Enclosure Size